CFEL-CMI/pymepix/README.md

 ## Documentation

-To build the included documentation run
+Documentation is available at [readthedocs](https://pymepix.readthedocs.io); you can locally build the included documentation by running

 ```
 python setup.py build_sphinx
 ```
-Up-to date documentation will also be available on readthedocs.